 Step 1: Is Bluetooth the Right Choice?

 If you find yourself annoyed by headphone cords bouncing around during your workout, or constantly catching your headphone cord on the corner of your desk, you will likely love the wireless freedom of Bluetooth.
 However, having Bluetooth headphones or earbuds does add another layer of logistics as you have to make sure they're charged, which means remembering yet another charging cable when you travel.
-Wired earbuds and headphones also tend to cost more than wired models of comparative quality.
+Wireless earbuds and headphones also tend to cost more than wired models of comparative quality.
 So, if you don't often find yourself wishing you didn't have to deal with a headphone cable, you might want to just keep things simple and go with a classic wired model.

 Step 2: Are Earbuds the Right Choice?